Berenito/Ranking/README.md

-# Ranking (Development of EUF ranking system)

-Version: 2024-01-07
+# EUF Ranking system for 2025 season

 The goal of this code is to provide a structure to the implementation of the ranking algorithms, so they can be immediately applied to any available dataset.
 It also provides a possibility to gain